Beyond Waste Evanston

 - Gift experiences instead of things

 - Learn how to cook, freeze, and store food so you generate less food waste.
-Check out www.savethefood.org for tips and ideas — there’s even a free Alexa Skills to help you! (https://www.amazon.com/NRDC-and-Ad-Council-Save/dp/B071RRCC8J )
+Check out www.savethefood.org for tips and ideas — there’s even a free Alexa Skills app to help you!

 - Compost what food scraps remain

 - Check out SWANCCC for special materials on disposal/recycling and many other useful resources

 - Embrace your company’s waste reduction program.
 If it doesn’t have one, advocate for it.
-Sustainevanston and Beyond Waste Evanston can lend support.
+We at Beyond Waste Evanston can lend support.

 - Ask the businesses you support if they recycle and compost.
-If not, request that they do.
-In Evanston, the first recycling bin is free of charge, and recycling pickups are cheaper than landfill ones. (https://www.cityofevanston.org/government/departments/public-works/services/trash-recycling-and-yard-waste-services/commercial-and-business-services)
+If not, request that they do so.
+In Evanston, the first recycling bin is free, and pickups for recycling are cheaper than those for trash.

-- Request that restaurants use durable multi-use dinnerware, and that the single-use items they must use be recyclable or compostable.
+- Request that restaurants use durable multi-use dinnerware, and ask that their single-use items be recyclable or compostable.